Kenneth Dover: Hobbies

 Beyond his academic honours and pursuits, Dover was well known for his skill and devotion to bird watching and was considered one of Britain's finest birders.
 As president of Corpus Christi College, Oxford, in the 1970s and 80s he was impressive for being able to greet all Corpuscles by name.
 He achieved this by studying photographs and admitted to having occasional problems identifying new students when beards were in fashion.

 Media appearances and controversy

-Dover was the subject of an edition of the BBC Radio 4 programme "In the Psychiatrist's Chair", presented by Anthony Clare.
-He also featured in a BBC Television series "The Greeks", presented by Christopher Burstall.
+Dover was the subject of an edition of the BBC Radio 4 programme In the Psychiatrist's Chair, presented by Anthony Clare.
+He also featured in a BBC Television series The Greeks, presented by Christopher Burstall.

-In 1994 he published a controversial autobiography entitled "Marginal Comment".
+In 1994 he published a controversial autobiography entitled Marginal Comment (republished, with additional editorial material, in 2023).
 This prompted media attention because of its frank description of his private life, and Dover's admission of having contemplated helping to bring about the death of one of the fellows of Corpus Christi College, the historian Trevor Aston, by refusing to respond to a suicide attempt.

 Family

-Dover resided in St Andrews, Fife, where he and his family have had a home since around 1960.
+Dover resided in St Andrews, Fife, where he and his family had a home from around 1960.
 He married Audrey Ruth Latimer in March 1947; Lady Dover died in December 2009 after 62 years of marriage.
-Dover died on 7 March 2010, survived by a son and daughter.
+Dover died in Cupar on 7 March 2010, survived by a son and daughter.